Pigs are very clever, and your pot bellied pig can be house trained with a little patience and lots of treats.

 - Initially confine your pig to a small area when not directly supervising him or her.

-- Take the pig outside frequently (every 2 hours), and especially on waking and after meals.
+- Take the pig outside frequently (every 2 hours), and especially upon waking and after meals.

 - Come up with a command to use when you want your pig to urinate or defecate e.g. 'Do your stuff.'